WATCH VIDEO: ISIS Attack In Egypt, Coptic Church Suicide Bombing Caught On Surveillance Tape

 Nonetheless, 16 people were killed in the St. Mark’s Palm Sunday ISIS attack, according to NBC.

-A second blast, at Mar Girgis Coptic Church in the Nile town of Tanta, had been place inside the church, Egyptian state television reported.
+A second blast, at Mar Girgis Coptic Church in the Nile town of Tanta, had been placed inside the church, Egyptian state television reported.
 The bomb was reportedly underneath a seat in the main worship area of the church.

 The following video shows the moments immediately preceding the blast, with a church choir singing religious hymns.
-But the blast itself not visible because it apparently destroyed the camera shooting this video.
+But the blast itself wasn’t visible because it apparently destroyed the camera shooting this video.

 Another video taken by cell phone at the scene shows the immediate, bloody aftermath of the bombing.
 Be warned, the images in this video as well could be disturbing.